geofffranks/spruce/doc/operators.md

 Usage: `(( calc EXPRESSION ))`

 The `(( calc ))` operator allows you to perform mathematical operations inside your YAML.
-You can reference other values in the datastructure, as well as literal numerics.
+You can reference other values in the data structure, as well as literal numerics.
 If you have more sophisticated calculations in mind, you can use these built-in functions inside your expressions: `max`, `min`, `mod`, `pow`, `sqrt`, `floor`, and `ceil`.